Training for Professionals

-The Advanced Domestic Abuse Awareness Training is a course for professionals that includes gaining knowledge on what domestic abuse is, awareness of the extent of this, what impact it may have on victims and children, the best response and who can help.
-It also includes information on honour-based violence and awareness of the MARAC process, DASH risk assessments and safety planning (see bottom of the page for more details).
+Our Domestic Abuse Awareness Training is a CPD certified course for professionals.
+It includes knowledge on what domestic abuse is, what impact it may have on victims and children, the best response and who can help.
+It also includes information on honour-based violence and awareness of the MARAC process, DASH risk assessments, safety planning and more.
+Click here to see our CPD page and training available.

 To find out more and to book onto one of our various courses for professionals, please email us on: info@ndas-org.co.uk

-Our training courses can be delivered in 2, 4 or 6 hour courses
+• Our training courses can all be delivered online or in person

 Please enquire for further information